domwoolf/SoilHealthGHGs/README.md

-# Soil Health Greenhouse Gas Calculator - Version 1.00 -  (SH-GHG v1.00)
+# Soil Health Greenhouse Gas Calculator - Version 1.01
 ### License: This is a beta version, not for public release.
 Do not share, cite or copy.

 Notes: